oretoise/docs/_docs/events/events.md

 ## Creating New Events
 To create a new event within Slate for CDE usage, follow this [guide](/docs/events/new-event).

+## Signing someone up afterwards?
+Need to add someone to an event after you get back?
+Follow the instructions [here](/docs/events/registration-afterward).

 ## Retrieving Prospects
 Follow the to-be-created walkthrough on this.